openwhyd/openwhyd/docs/API.md

 <!-- exported from https://whyd.hackpad.com/Early-API-Download-Whyd-track-listings-in-JSON-format-CTMZ8XxzRuB -->

-A list of tracks can be downloaded by appending the following HTTP GET parameters to Openwhyd URLs:
+A list of tracks (or playlists) can be downloaded by appending the following HTTP GET parameters to Openwhyd URLs:

 - `format`: "`json`" or "`links`"
 - `limit`: number of posts to return (optional, default=`20`)
 - `after`: identifier of the post (a.k.a. `pId`) from which entries must be returned (optional, for pagination)
+- `callback`: (optional) name of the JavaScript function to which data will be passed as a parameter (for JSONP access from external domains)

 ### Examples